020 3740 5856

 7: Make gifts out of income

 Regularly gifting surplus income could reduce your inheritance tax bill.
-This approach could help to gradually reduce the size of an estate, and therefore often used to avoid inheritance tax.
+This approach could help to gradually reduce the size of an estate, and therefore used to avoid inheritance tax.

 This can include helping with a grandchild’s school fees or setting up a monthly financial gift to a family member.
 Documenting these gifts meticulously is vital to demonstrate their regularity and the source of income they come from.